lennykean/ClaimsValueProvider/README.md

 # ClaimsValueProvider

-The claims value provider allows binding a controller parameter to a claim that is associated with the current user, such a user ID, name, or email
+The claims value provider allows binding a WebAPI controller parameter to a claim that is associated with the current user, such a user ID, name, or email

 ## Usage